The Apple Dumpling Story

 "What is the matter?" she asked, as soon as she reached them.

 “Matter enough,” answered the mother, “when the last crust of bread is eaten and not a coin left in the house to buy more.”

-“What a day!” cried Agnes.
+“What a day!” cried Hazel.
 “I cannot think of eating an apple dumpling for supper while those near me have no bread.”
 She put the gold chain into the mother’s hands and rushed off.